-As of June 30, 2015 and December 31, 2014, \$1,836, respectively of costs related to acquiring intellectual property have been capitalized.
+As of September 30, 2015 and December 31, 2014, \$1,836 of costs related to acquiring intellectual property has been capitalized.
 It has been determined that the intellectual property has an indefinite useful life and is not subject to amortization.
 However, the intellectual property will be reviewed for impairment annually or more frequently if impairment indicators arise.